ONSdigital/application-profile/README.md

 ## Editions

+> **Note**
 > `dcat:DatasetSeries` is recommended as part of [DCAT v3](https://w3c.github.io/dxwg/dcat/), which is still in draft.

 Many statistics producers publish sets of statistics at a regular frequency as monthly, quarterly, or annual releases.

 Previous years of data may be repeated without any changes, though in some instances some previous year's data may be revised or updated to include new data or better estimates.

-We refer to these as _editions_, as opposed to _versions_ which are used to specifically describe changes in a dataset resulting from a revision.
-Each edition is given its own IRI which typically contains the latest time period for which data is available.
+We refer to these as _editions_, as opposed to [_versions_](#versions) which are used to specifically describe changes in a dataset resulting from a revision.

+Each edition is a `dcat:Dataset`, with a unique IRI which typically contains the latest time period for which data is available.

 For example, `http://data.gov.uk/series/name-of-my-statistical-series/dataset/2018` is the IRI of the 2018 edition of the series `name-of-my-statistical-series`.

-Editions should be related to a `dcat:DatasetSeries`.
-The dataset series should have an IRI which does not reference particular time period and can represent the collection of editions.
+Editions must be related to their associated `dcat:DatasetSeries`.
+The dataset series must have an IRI which does not reference particular time period and can represent the collection of editions.

 For example, the following dataset series has two editions from 2017 and 2018.